rosscript/SwapGPT/README.md

 Features:
-- Ask for information
+- Ask for information obout price
-- Creating a swap order
+- Creating a new swap order
-- Asking for updates on an order
+- Asking for updates on an order by Order ID
-- Consult available cryptocurrencies
+- Consult available cryptocurrencies and rate

 # Setup
 1. Clone the repository